BNasmith/PTForsyth/PTFWorkofChrist.md

 have been describing has a great deal to say about men changing their way of looking at things or feeling about them.
-If I were preaching a theology like that I should say :
+If I were preaching a theology like that I should say:
 " This mighty process, of which you are all parts, is unfolding itself to a grand closing result.
 It is going to be a grand thing for everybody in